 To start, I provide my students with a new Time for Kids magazine.
-I pick an article ahead of time that is a current event and students can understand well.
-Then together in class, we read through the article and discuss it.
+I pick an article ahead of time that is a current event and that students can understand well.
+Then, together in class, we read through the article and discuss it.

 That is also when I pull out this current events organizer and model for students how to complete it.

-I love this organizer because it allows students to practice writing a summary, noting their source, and to write their opinion or viewpoint of the piece.
-(Plus it’s simple.)
-Students have to write complete sentences and they have to provide details.
-(They cannot just write they agree with the article.
+I love this organizer because it allows students to practice writing a summary, noting their source, and to practice writing their opinion or viewpoint of the piece.
+(Plus, it’s simple.)
+Students have to write complete sentences, and they have to provide details.
+(They cannot just write that they agree with the article.
 They need to tell me why!)